 Are Crypto Gifts Taxable?

-If you receive crypto as a gift (cool!), then it is not a taxable event, and you don’t recognize it as income.
+If you receive crypto as a gift (cool!), receiving the crypto alone is not a taxable event, and you don’t recognize it as income.
 Rather you recognize any capital gains or losses on the asset when you sell it.

 If you sell the asset for a gain (i.e. more than the giver’s cost basis), then your cost basis for that sale is equal to the donor’s basis.